pearsonpmcuk/codingchallenge/README.md

 # The Application

-Your application needs to read the list of stores from this URL.
+Your application needs to read the list of stores from a remote URL given below.

 https://github.com/pearsonpmcuk/codingchallenge/blob/master/stores.csv